zendeskgarden/react-components/.github/CONTRIBUTING.md

 dependencies needed for development.
 After installation, the following commands are available:

 - `npm start` to launch Storybook with live reload.
+Use `PACKAGE=dirname npm start` (where `dirname` is a package directory name) to limit Storybook launch to the given Garden package.
 - `npm test` to run Jest testing.
 - `npm run lint` to enforce consistent JavaScript, CSS, and markdown code conventions across all component packages.
 Note this is